freqtrade/freqtrade/docs/freqai.md

 ### Deciding the sliding training window and backtesting duration

-`full_timerange` lets the user set the full backtesting range to train and backtest through.
-Meanwhile `train_period` is the sliding training window and `backtest_period` is the sliding backtesting window.
-In the present example, the user is asking Freqai to train and backtest the range of `20211220-20220220` (`month`).
+Users define the backtesting timerange with the typical `--timerange` parameter in the user configuration file. `train_period` is the duration of the sliding training window, while `backtest_period` is the sliding backtesting window, both in number of days.
+In the present example, the user is asking Freqai to use a training period of 30 days and backtest the subsequent 7 days.
-The user wishes to backtest each `week` with a newly trained model.
-This means that Freqai will train 8 separate models (because the full range comprises 8 weeks), and then backtest the subsequent week associated with each of the 8 training data set timerange months.
+This means that if the user sets `--timerange 20210501-20210701`, Freqai will train 8 separate models (because the full range comprises 8 weeks), and then backtest the subsequent week associated with each of the 8 training data set timerange months.
 Users can think of this as a "sliding window" which